No more rides to Hel on bus 666 in Poland

-WARSAW, Poland (AP) — There will be no more going to Hel on bus 666.
+WARSAW, Poland — There will be no more going to Hel on bus 666.

 The bus to the town of Hel on Poland’s Baltic coast has long been popular with tourists.
 But some Christian conservatives have protested the number signifying the devil on a bus leading to a place that sounds like the word “hell” in English.